qdrvm/kagome/docs/source/tutorials/transfer.md

 ---
 **Note**

-If you are running this tutorial not for the first time, then make sure you cleaned up your storage as follows:
+If you are running this tutorial not for the first time, then make sure you cleaned up your storage as follows (assuming storage files are generated in ldb/ folder):
 ```
 rm -rf ldb
 ```